Kintyre/ksconf/README.md

     Merge .conf settings from multiple source directories into a combined target directory.
 Configuration files can be stored in a '/etc/*.d' like directory structure and consolidated back into a single 'default' directory.

+    This command supports both one-time operations and recurring merge jobs.
+    For example, this command can be used to combine all users knowledge objects (stored in 'etc/users') after a server migration, or to merge a single user's settings after an their account has been renamed.
+Recurring operations assume some type of external scheduler is being used.
+A best-effort is made to only write to target files as needed.

     The 'combine' command takes your logical layers of configs (upstream, corporate, splunk admin fixes, and power user knowledge objects, ...)